The Women of OpenVPN

 Dasha is a MarTech professional.
 She is a proud wife and dog-mom, and loves to travel.
 She hopes to visit all 7 continents someday.

 Heather Rose is a professional writer, creator, and creative content manager.
 She is also an avid reader, film connoisseur, wife, and soon-to-be first-time mom.

-Julie is a social media manager and a self-proclaimed expert Googler.
+Julie is a project coordinator and a self-proclaimed expert Googler.
 She is a wife, a mom of three, and a professional jiu-jitsu fighter.

 Lauren is an IT professional, technical writer, and certified scrum master.
 She is a wife and soccer-playing mom.
 She is passionate about music and enjoys doodling and drinking soda.

-Lydia is a content marketing manager, graduate student, Disney fanatic, and cat-mom.
+Lydia is a marketing and HR professional, graduate student, Disney fanatic, and cat-mom.
 She is married to a US service member and moves more often than an escaped convict on the run.

 Part of the executive leadership team, Nineveh oversees marketing and customer success at OpenVPN.
 She enjoys writing, fitness, and mentoring women.
 As a mom to a daughter through IVF, she is passionate about helping women who struggle with fertility.

 Our Thoughts on Work, Life, and Supporting Women in Tech

 Tell us about a woman you admire, and why.
 How has she impacted you, your career, or your perspective on life?